 About Professor Shelby

-I received my B.S. in Finance from the University of Illinois at Urbana-Champaign, and my J.D. from Northwestern Pritzker School of Law.
-I then practiced law in the Investment Funds, Advisers and Derivatives Group with Sidley Austin LLP for close to four years.
+I received my B.S. in finance from the University of Illinois at Urbana-Champaign, and my J.D. from Northwestern Pritzker School of Law.
+I then practiced law in the Investment Funds, Advisers and Derivatives Group with Sidley Austin LLP for almost four years.
 As an associate in this group, I represented clients in regulatory and corporate matters involving hedge funds, commodity pools and derivatives trading.
-After leaving Sidley, I completed the William H. Hastie Fellowship at the University of Wisconsin Law School, which is a competitive two-year LL.M. program designed to prepare its candidates for a career in law academia.
+After leaving Sidley, I completed the William H. Hastie Fellowship at the University of Wisconsin Law School, which is a competitive two-year LL.M. program designed to prepare candidates for a career in law academia.